Ajn0r/cat-mouse-game/README.md

 - The player will be asked to enter their first guess, and they can only guess one letter at a time.

+- There are if/elif statements checking the guess, making sure that the player cannot input an invalid guess, such as a number, symbol, or blank space.

 ### Correct guesses

 - If the player’s guess is correct the underscore will change to the right letter, making it a little bit easier for the next guess, also a happy mouse will appear and let the player know that their guess was correct.